Manchester England, UK Travel Guide

 Famous for its street art, including works by Banksy, and numerous independent galleries.

 The spirit of Manchester, forged in industry and refined by creativity, leaves a lasting impression.
-This guidance endeavors to inspire a connection to the places you discover, encouraging you to carry its lessons and beauty with you.
+This guidance endeavors to inspire a connection to the places you come across, encouraging you to carry its instruction and beauty with you.